Contamination Bias in Linear Regressions: General Problem

 for some linear space of functions $\mathcal{G}$.
 This setup nests linear covariate adjustment by setting $\mathcal{G}=\{\alpha+w^\prime\gamma\colon[\alpha, \gamma^\prime]^\prime\in\mathbb{R}^{1+\dim(W_i)}\}$, in which case \cref{eq:partially_linear} gives a linear regression of $Y_i$ on ${X}_i$, $W_i$, and a constant.
 The setup also allows for more flexible covariate adjustments---such as by specifying $\mathcal{G}$ to be a large class of ``nonparametric'' functions \parencite[e.g.][]{robinson88}.

-Two examples highlight the generality of this setup and are useful for developing our characterization of contamination bias below: \begin{example}[\emph{Multi-Armed \ac{RCT}}] $W_i$ is a vector of mutually-exclusive indicators for experimental strata, within which $X_i$ is randomly assigned to individuals $i$. $g$ is linear. \end{example} \begin{example}[\emph{Two-Way Fixed Effects}] $i=(j, t)$ indexes panel data, with units $j$ observed over a set of periods $t$, and $W_i$ contains unit and time indicators. $X_i$ contains indicators for leads and lags relative to a unit's deterministic adoption date $A(j)$, $\1{A(j)=t-r}$, with the indicator $\1{A(j)=-1}$ excluded to normalize the treatment effects. $g$ is linear.
-The expectation in \cref{eq:ssr_minimizer} is over the set of units and time periods in the population from which $i=(j, t)$ is drawn. \end{example} \Cref{ex1} nests the motivating \ac{RCT} example in \Cref{sec:example}, allowing for an arbitrary number of experimental strata in $W_i$ and random treatment arms in $X_i$. \Cref{ex2} shows that our setup also nests the kind of regressions considered in an existing literature on various two-way fixed effect and difference-in-differences regressions \parencite[e.g.][]{goodman2021difference, sun2021estimating, de2020aer,de2020two,callaway2021difference, borusyak2021revisiting,wooldridge2021mundlak}.\footnote{Some papers in this literature study issues we do not consider, such as when researchers fail to include indicators for all relevant treatment states.
-This specification of $X_i$ will generally add bias terms to our decomposition of $\beta$, below.
-Similarly, we do not consider multicollinearity issues like in \textcite{borusyak2021revisiting}, by implicitly assuming a unique solution to \cref{eq:ssr_minimizer}.
-In \Cref{ex2} this means we assume some units are ``never treated,'' with $A(j)=\infty$.
-See \textcite{rsabp22} for a recent review of these and other issues.} Here $X_i$ is a non-random function of the unit and time indicators in $W_i$.
-Instead of (or in addition to) indicators for the leads and lags of each unit's adoption date $A(j, t)$ we might imagine $X_i$ including multiple static treatment indicators, as in ``mover regressions'' that leverage over-time transitions \parencite{,hull2018movers}.
+Two examples highlight the generality of this setup: \begin{example}[\emph{Multi-Armed \ac{RCT}}] $W_i$ is a vector of mutually-exclusive indicators for experimental strata, within which $X_i$ is randomly assigned to individuals $i$. $g$ is linear. \end{example} \begin{example}[\emph{Two-Way Fixed Effects}] $i=(j, t)$ indexes panel data, with a fixed set of units $j=1,\dotsc, n$ observed over periods $t=1,\dotsc, T$. $W_{i} = (J_i, T_{i})$ where $J_i=j$ and $T_i=t$ denote the underlying unit and period, and $g(W_i)=\alpha+(\1{J_i=2}, \dotsc, \1{J_i=n}, \1{T_i=2}, \dotsc, \1{T_i=T})^\prime\gamma$ includes unit and period indicators. $X_i$ contains indicators for leads and lags relative to a deterministic treatment adoption date, $A(j)\in\{1, \dotsc, T, \infty\}$ (with at least one lead excluded to prevent collinearity). \end{example} \Cref{ex1} nests the motivating \ac{RCT} example in \Cref{sec:example}, allowing for an arbitrary number of experimental strata in $W_i$ and multiple treatment arms in $X_i$. \Cref{ex2} shows that our setup can also nest the kind of regressions considered in a recent literature on \ac{DiD} and related regression specifications \parencite[e.g.][]{goodman2021difference,hull2018movers, sun2021estimating, de2020aer,de2020two,callaway2021difference, borusyak2021revisiting,wooldridge2021mundlak}.
+We elaborate on the connections to this literature in \Cref{apdx:did} by considering general \ac{TWFE} specifications with non-random treatments.
+These include specifications with multiple static treatment indicators, as in ``mover regressions'' that leverage over-time transitions, as well as dynamic event study specifications.\footnote{ Some papers in this \ac{DiD} literature study issues we do not consider, such as when researchers fail to include indicators for all relevant treatment states, which will generally add bias terms to our decomposition of $\beta$, below.
+Similarly, we do not consider multicollinearity issues like in \textcite{borusyak2021revisiting} by assuming a unique solution to \cref{eq:ssr_minimizer}.
+For event studies this means we assume some units are never treated, with $A(j)=\infty$.}